Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 Need a change from potatoes?
-Try an easy homemade stovetop stuffing, loaded with healthy veggies and way better than a stove top stuffing mix.
-Ready in 22 minutes.
+This easy homemade stovetop stuffing is quick, loaded with veggies, and ready in 22 minutes.
+Way better than any box mix.

 stovetop stuffing in skillet top view